varoonsahgal/tf-azure-workshop/module-1/README.md

 Terraform can also deal with existing resources.
 You can use `terraform import` to import existing resources into the state file, but there's a reason this feature has seen little development progress.
 You should use Terraform for resources that are created by Terraform itself, and not let it manage any resources it has not created itself.<p>
 Instead, use *data sources* to reference existing resources in your Terraform code.

-> In this exercise, start with referencing the existing `bctf-workshop-vnet` in the `bctf-workshop-rg` resource group.
+> In this exercise, start with referencing the existing `watech-workshop-vnet` in the `watech-workshop-rg` resource group.
 Add this to your `main.tf` file.

 TIP: Start looking around in the [provider documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) to find the documentation on the `azurerm_virtual_network` resource.

 <details>
 <summary>Solution</summary>

-    data "azurerm_virtual_network" "bctf-vnet" {
+    data "azurerm_virtual_network" "watech-vnet" {
-        name                = "bctf-workshop-vnet"
+        name                = "watech-workshop-vnet"
-        resource_group_name = "bctf-workshop-rg"
+        resource_group_name = "watech-workshop-rg"
     }

 </details>